sebdesign/laravel-sri/README.md

 $ composer require sebdesign/laravel-sri
 ```

-Next, you must install the service provider:
+Laravel 5.5 uses Package Auto-Discovery, so doesn't require you to manually add the service provider.
+If you don't use auto-discovery or you are using an older version, you must add the following:

 ```php
 // config/app.php